 Note: The amount of benefits you get has no effect on the amount of benefits your ex-spouse or their current spouse may receive.

 If you need information about benefits your ex-spouse can receive based on your record, please read Benefits For Your Divorced Spouse.

-Note: If your former spouse is deceased and you need information about possible survivor benefits, please read, "If You're the Worker's Surviving Divorced Spouse."
+Note: If your former spouse is deceased and you need information about possible survivors benefits, please read, "If You're The Worker's Surviving Divorced Spouse."